Paper made from virgin materials – trees – uses much more energy in processing, makes more toxins, and uses more water.

 Cardboard is a valuable commodity, trading on markets for up to $200 per ton.
 Cardboard makes more cardboard.
 Boxboard – the thin cardboard in cereal boxes and other packaging – makes more boxboard with the addition of newspaper.

-Single-stream recycling looks good on paper, especially for those who struggle to get recycling rates up without supporting infrastructure, like a recycling center.
-But even the most modern single-stream facilities cannot do a ‘clean harvest’ of many of the recyclable materials that come through, largely due to contamination from food and moisture.
-Much of what results from single-stream facilities is not returned to the re-manufacturing of new products.
+The most important Recycling Rule?
+Keep it Clean!
+Even the most modern single-stream facilities cannot do a ‘clean harvest’ of many of the recyclable materials that come through, largely due to contamination from food and moisture.
+Up to 50% of “recyclables” sent to single-stream recycling facilities ends up rejected as trash – landfill – and is not reused to re-manufacture new products.